Adredrs23/rust-pub-sub/README.md

 - Implementing price alerts
 - Adding a web interface for real-time visualization
 - Supporting more stock symbols
-- Adding authentication and authorization
+- Enhancing authentication with passwords and JWT tokens
 - Implementing error recovery and reconnection logic
+- Adding persistent storage for authorized users

 ## Conclusion